openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

    **GPU:**
-   > **NOTE**: Running inference on Intel® Processor Graphics (GPU) requires [additional hardware configuration steps](../install_guides/configurations-for-intel-gpu.md), as described earlier on this page.
+   > **NOTE**: Running inference on Intel® Processor Graphics (GPU) requires [additional hardware configuration steps](../install_guides/configurations-for-intel-gpu.md), as described earlier in this article.
 Running on GPU is not compatible with macOS*.

 @sphinxdirective
 .. tab:: Linux